badoo/pinba2/README.md

 - Aggregation_key is a combination of request_field (host, script, etc.) and request_tags (must NOT have timer_tag keys)
 - Aggregated_data is request-based
     - req_count, req_time_total, req_ru_utime, req_ru_stime, traffic_kb, mem_usage
-- Percentiles are calculated from data in request_time field
+- Histogram and Percentiles are calculated from data in request_time field

 Table comment syntax